-The Kentish Visitor Information Centre is located at 5 Pioneer Crescent, Sheffield.
+The Sheffield Visitor Information Centre is located at 5 Pioneer Crescent, Sheffield.
 It also houses WASS’s Pioneer Gallery, which displays for sale a collection of artworks by local Artists and Crafts people.